ritaK-kingston/p2p2c-crowdfunding/README.md

 3. Store each project record in the `crowdfunding` table in JSONB format.

 **Optional** arguments:
-- `--reset-state`: Clears only the `query_state` table, allowing you to restart search from scratch without losing the existing project data.
+- `--reset-state`: Clears only the `query_state` table, allowing you to restart the search from scratch without losing the existing project data.

 ### 6.2 Running the Analysis Script